aseem0510/LibrarySystem/ReadMe.txt

 *********** Important Information ***********

-For Safety purposes I remove the setting.py file of this project from repositories, but for your convenience I added Instrustions below for setting.py file which you have to complete in your setting.py file before running the server.
+For Safety purposes I remove the sensitive data of setting.py file of this project from repositories, but for your convenience
+I added Instrustions below for setting.py file which you have to complete in your setting.py file before running the server.